National Supports - Charity / Advocacy

 Stepping Up

-The Stepping Up website was created with young people and medical professionals to help young people prepare to move to adult healthcare.
+The Stepping Up website was created to help young people prepare to move to adult healthcare.

-The Transition Stages will help guide you from just starting to think about moving to adult services, right through to making the move.
-The Transition Guide will help you prepare and a range of other useful information, personal stories and checklists will help you know what to expect, and how to find support.
+The Transition Stages will guide you from starting to think about moving to adult services, right through to making the move.
+The Transition Guide will help you prepare.
+A range of other useful information, personal stories, and checklists will help you know what to expect, and how to find support.

 Support Organisation for Trisomy (S.O.F.T.)

 S.O.F.T is a voluntary group providing support for families of children born with Patau’s Syndrome (Trisomy 13), Edwards’ Syndrome (Trisomy 18) and related chromosomal disorders.
 It provides information to families, as well as putting them in contact with each other.
-It fund home and family support, respite assistance, and bereavement counselling.
-It organising family gatherings and professional speakers and also links in with S.O.F.T organisations worldwide.
+It funds home and family support, respite assistance, and bereavement counselling.
+It organises family gatherings and professional speakers and also links in with S.O.F.T organisations worldwide.

 SWAN (Syndromes Without A Name) Ireland